-Thorough and comprehensive stroke screenings are offered by the NYC cardiologist, Dr. Steven Reisman, of the New York Cardiac Diagnostic Center.
+Thorough and comprehensive stroke screenings are offered by the NYC heart doctor cardiologist, Dr. Steven Reisman, of the New York Cardiac Diagnostic Center.

 A stroke occurs when blood flow to the brain is stopped, causing brain cells to die.
 There are two kinds of stroke: ischemic and hemorrhagic.
 Ischemic strokes occur when a blood clot or plaque buildup blocks a blood vessel in the brain.
 Hemorrhagic strokes result from blood vessels breaking and leaking into or around the brain.

 Absolutely one of the best Doctors I’ve ever seen.
 First rate.
 Well trained, experienced and actually cares about his patients.
 He is absolutely one of the best in the nation.
 Works very hard and extends hours to accommodate your time constraint needs.
 The staff is professional, kind and treat you like an adult. ~ ZocDoc

 Stroke screening looks one of the primary causes of stroke and vascular disease: accumulation of plaque in your carotid arteries.
 Because this condition often has no warning signs, early detection by cardiologists are key in prevention.

 How often should I get a stroke screening?

 According to the National Institutes of Health the major risk factors for stroke (reasons why you should be screened for a stroke) include:

 - High blood pressure.
 High blood pressure is the main risk factor for stroke.

 - Diabetes.
 Diabetes is a disease in which the blood sugar level is high because the body doesn’t make enough insulin or doesn’t use its insulin properly.

 - Smoking.
 Smoking can damage blood vessels and raise blood pressure.
 Smoking also may reduce the amount of oxygen that reaches your body’s tissues.
 Exposure to secondhand smoke also can damage the blood vessels.